Best Investment Strategies for Beginners in 2025

 2. Dollar-Cost Averaging (DCA)

-Dollar-cost averaging (DCA) is a strategy where you invest a fixed amount at regular intervals, regardless of the market's performance.
-This method helps reduce the risk of investing a large amount at the wrong time, thus mitigating the effects of market volatility.
-By investing steadily, you buy more shares when prices are low and fewer when prices are high, which averages out the cost per share over time.
+Dollar-cost averaging is a strategy where you invest a fixed amount of money at regular intervals, regardless of market conditions.
+This approach helps reduce the impact of market volatility and removes the need to time the market perfectly.
+By investing consistently, you'll buy more shares when prices are low and fewer when prices are high, potentially leading to better long-term returns.

 Conclusion